 If you like the look of any decor item, including an item with a long history of specific cultural use, it's fine to explore its use for good feng shui in your home or garden.
 It might not be exactly accurate to call the prayer flags a decor item as, in their essence, the prayer flags are anything but decor!

 Filled with deep spiritual energy, the prayer flags have their roots in one of the oldest religions of Tibet called Bon, and have been introduced to a wider feng shui use in the West by the practitioners of the Black Sect Tibetan Tantric Buddhist School of Feng Shui (BTB).

-The colours of the prayer flags represent the five feng shui elements, even though the specific order is neither the destructive, nor the productive element cycle.
-The first flag is blue colored (Water element), followed by colour white (Metal element), red (Fire element), green (Wood element), and yellow (Earth element).
+The colors of the prayer flags represent the five feng shui elements, even though the specific order is neither the destructive nor the productive element cycle.
+The first flag is blue colored (Water element), followed by color white (Metal element), red (Fire element), green (Wood element), and yellow (Earth element).

 Traditionally, the prayer flags are used in outdoor places with powerful energy such as the areas around monasteries, in the mountains or other sacred sites; the flags have words (prayers) and images of deities on them.
 Since the wind, energy, or Chi (universal energy/life force) is believed to carry those prayers far and wide, as well as because the energy is always most powerful in natural versus man-made surroundings, the prayer flags are not used indoors.

 This is not to say that if you use the prayer flags indoors you will create bad feng shui.
 It is always good, though, to find out as much as you can about any specific item you intend to use as a feng shui cure, especially if the item has a long history of spiritual or religious use.

 You can find good info online about the history and the use of prayer flags, so I will answer your question by focusing only on the use of prayer flags for feng shui purposes.

 Feng Shui Uses of Prayer Flags